chesterheng/cheatsheet/Reactive_Programming/RxJS_Getting Started.md

 fromEvent(button, 'click').subscribe(event => timerSubscription.unsubscribe());
 ```

-Applying Operators

-Categories of Operators

-Reading a Marble Diagram

-Importing and Using Common Operators

-Controlling the Number of Values Produced

 ##### Using Operators
 ```javascript
 import { Observable, of, from, fromEvent, concat, interval, throwError } from 'rxjs';